nauam/Courses/docs/en/user-guide/creating-jobs.md

 Choose an option where it says "When a job with the same name already exists:":

+- Update
-- Update - this means that a job defined in the xml will overwrite any existing job with the same name.
+  - This means that a job defined in the xml will overwrite any existing job with the same name.
+- Skip
-- Skip - this means that a job defined in the xml will be skipped over if there is an existing job with the same name
+  - This means that a job defined in the xml will be skipped over if there is an existing job with the same name
+- Create
-- Create - this means that the job defined in the xml will be used to create a new job if there is an existing job with the same name.
+  - This means that the job defined in the xml will be used to create a new job if there is an existing job with the same name.

 Choose an option where it says "Imported Jobs:":

-- Preserve UUIDs - this means that UUIDs defined in the imported jobs will be used when importing them.
+- Preserve UUIDs
+  - This means that UUIDs defined in the imported jobs will be used when importing them.
 UUIDs must be unique, so if you have a Job with the same UUID defined in any project, your import may fail.
-- Remove UUIDs - this means that imported Job UUIDs will be ignored, and the imported jobs will either _update_ an existing job, or be created with a new UUID.
+- Remove UUIDs
+  - This means that imported Job UUIDs will be ignored, and the imported jobs will either _update_ an existing job, or be created with a new UUID.

 Click the Upload button.
 If there are any errors with the Job definitions in the XML file, they will show up on the page.